 "intrinsic error" type attempts to balance speed with small confidence intervals, but is currently just experimental.
 Using either of the latter two options is fine, but may result in artificially large error bars.
 So if you use

 "intrinsic error" and get error bars you're happy with, then great.
 If the error bars seem too large, it's probably worth setting the parameter to

 Currently there aren't many options for speeding up the core computation required to generate a report (using, e.g.

-Workspace object that caches the various tables and plots within a report.
+Workspace as an argument that caches the various tables and plots within a report as an argument.
 This

 Workspace.
 This is useful if you want to construct two version of the same, or similar, reports.
 For instance, you might want to generate one "full" report (with